-The urban forestry minor is designed to serve the needs of students who desire academic training that will enable them to pursue careers in urban forest management, arboriculture, urban wildland interface management, green infrastructure industry, and other related fields not currently offered by College of Agricultural Sciences and Natural Resources (CASNR) at the University of Nebraska–Lincoln.
+The urban forestry minor is designed to serve the needs of students who desire academic training that will enable them to pursue careers in urban forest management, arboriculture, urban wildland interface management, green infrastructure industry, and other related fields not currently offered by the College of Agricultural Sciences and Natural Resources (CASNR) at the University of Nebraska–Lincoln.
 Field experiences and a capstone course will help students integrate the wide array of coursework taken during their program of study.
-An emphasis on internships with partners including state agencies, regional companies, and nonprofits will draw on interdisciplinary linkages within the University of Nebraska–Lincoln, and will capitalize on strong partnerships with state agencies, nonprofits and the private sector to enhance experiential learning opportunities.
+An emphasis on internships with partners, including state agencies, regional companies, and nonprofits, will draw on interdisciplinary linkages within the University of Nebraska–Lincoln and will capitalize on strong partnerships with state agencies, nonprofits, and the private sector to enhance experiential learning opportunities.

 Admission Deficiencies/Removal of Deficiencies

 Students who are admitted to CASNR with core course deficiencies must remove these deficiencies within the first 30 credit hours at the University of Nebraska–Lincoln, or within the first calendar year at Nebraska, whichever takes longer, excluding foreign languages.
 Students have up to 60 credit hours to remove world language deficiencies.
 College-level coursework taken to remove deficiencies may be used to meet degree requirements in CASNR.

 Deficiencies in the required entrance subjects can be removed by the completion of specified courses in the University or by correspondence.

 The Office of Admissions, Alexander Building (south entrance), City Campus, provides information to new students on how deficiencies can be removed.